ttinoco/OPTMOD/README.md

 Experimental optimization modeling layer for OPTALG with automatic sparse first and second derivatives.

 Expressions for derivatives are constructed once and can be subsequently evaluated multiple times.
-Performance is expected to be slow in Python, but I will try to move the evaluation code to C soon.

 ### Example NLP